 Conquer it and you will conquer fear!

-We had arrived an hour early to church through the confusion of time change (a while back).
+We had arrived an hour early to church through the confusion of time change.
 There was no one but us three in the church.
-I was a bit fidgety but they were right and left of me, both stoic…
+I was a bit fidgety but there they were, right and left of me, both stoic…

 We gather at church a little early